renfald/tail-tagger/README.md

 ### GPU/CUDA Support

 - Tail Tagger automatically detects and uses GPU acceleration if available
-- Falls back gracefully to CPU if no GPU is detected
+- Falls back to CPU if no GPU is detected
 - For GPU support, ensure compatible CUDA drivers are installed

 ### Model Loading Issues